-Kamo (1979) was the first to describe the measurement of mitochondrial membrane potential using tetraphenylphosphonium (TPP+) as a molecular probe in conjunction with an ion selective electrode (ISE) to read out the probe concentration in the bulk phase.
-A detailed description of the method, including preparation of a TPP+ selective electrode (or ISE for triphenylmethylphosphonium, TPMP+) can be found in Brand (1995).
+Kamo (1979)the first describe was to the measurement of mitochondrial membrane potential using tetraphenylphosphonium (TPP+) as a molecular probe in conjunction with an ion selective electrode (ISE) to read out the probe concentration in the bulk phase.
+A detailed description of the method, including preparation of a TPP+ selective electrode (or ISE for triphenylmethylphos-phonium, TPMP+) can be found in Brand (1995).
 Various TPP+ selective electrodes are described by Labajova et al (2006) or Satake et al (1991).